maxludden/supergene-v2/books/book03/md/chapter-0971.md

 “It’s you, you little shit!”
 Han Sen watched the rabbit king nibble on the bees he had hunted himself.

-“F*ck you!
+“Fuck you!
 How dare you come back and steal my food again.”
 Han Sen was infuriated by the boorish, thieving critter.
 His phoenix fire was unable to break its shield, so this time, he fancied summoning his Dragon-Blood Snake.
 But before he did, he managed to stop himself.

 He re-acknowledged the strength of the rabbit, and remembered that if the Dragon-Blood Snake was killed, it’d be a great loss for him.